 The distinction between 'pro-poor growth' and 'inclusive growth' is useful.
 The former is primarily focused on measuring the benefits of economic growth for the poor.
-In its narrowest form, pro-poor growth occurs when the mean incomes of the poor rise, irrespective of what happens to the rich (Ravallion and Chen, 2003).
+In its narrowest form, pro-poor growth occurs when the mean incomes of the poor rise, irrespective of what happens to the rich (Ravallion and Chen 2003).
 Relative pro-poor growth is an alternative concept, requiring that the poor benefit by a greater degree than the rich, so growth reduces inequality and not just absolute poverty.
-Pro-poor growth may be extended beyond income to other dimensions of poverty such as health, education or nutrition (Grosse et al, 2008).
+Pro-poor growth may be extended beyond income to other dimensions of poverty such as health, education or nutrition (Grosse et al. 2008).
 Thus, relative pro-poor growth is inclusive of the poor.
 However, the fundamental conceptual distinction is that 'inclusion' is concerned with root causes and active processes, and not simply with describing outcomes.
-Pro-poor growth is less concerned with the dynamics of 'how' the poor benefit, i.e. whether it is through participation in the labour market or through some form of welfare redistribution (Fourie, 2014).
+Pro-poor growth is less concerned with the dynamics of 'how' the poor benefit, i.e. whether it is through participation in the labour market or through some form of welfare redistribution (Fourie 2014).

-In summary, there are four important features of inclusion as an emerging concept: (i) it is multi-dimensional and involves a holistic consideration of human deprivation and development beyond income alone (cross-cutting issues of race and gender are particularly important in many societies), (ii) it is socio-political in the sense of interrogating who is included or excluded and the active or passive relationships of power involved in maintaining this; (iii) it is process-oriented and aims to identify the underlying causes and drivers of poverty and prosperity; and (iv) inclusion is more durable and meaningful if it is intrinsic to the economic process so that people have a direct stake, rather than something that follows after growth has occurred.
+In summary, there are four important features of inclusion as an emerging concept: (i) it is multidimensional and involves a holistic consideration of human deprivation and development beyond income alone (cross-cutting issues of race and gender are particularly important in many societies); (ii) it is socio-political in the sense of interrogating who is included or excluded and the active or passive relationships of power involved in maintaining this; (iii) it is process-oriented and aims to identify the underlying causes and drivers of poverty and prosperity; and (iv) inclusion is more durable and meaningful if it is intrinsic to the economic process so that people have a direct stake, rather than something that follows after growth has occurred.

 These features help to illuminate potential solutions and pathways out of poverty - such as enterprise, jobs and livelihoods - beyond relieving the symptoms through social welfare and safety nets.
 The solutions are not simply technical because processes of dialogue, negotiation and compromise may be required to address trade-offs, find common ground and develop agreeable responses.
 The focus is on people, institutions and arrangements for effective governance, although it could usefully be extended to incorporate matters of space, place and geography.
-For example, urban land and infrastructure, public spaces and state regulations exert a big influence on the creation of inclusive human settlements and productive local economies.
-Urban land is a valuable resource for households and firms, but rising land and property values can also be a serious barrier to inclusion.
+For example, urban land and infrastructure, public spaces and state regulations exert a major influence on the creation of inclusive human settlements and productive local economies.
+Urban land is an extremely valuable resource for households and firms, but rising land and property values can also be a serious barrier to inclusion.
 As cities grow and prosper, the demand for land and property increases, so prices rise and access for new households and migrants from elsewhere diminishes.
 This makes the planning, management and all-round governance of land by city authorities critical to inclusive development.
-The spatial aspects of exclusion are particularly important in South Africa because of the legacy of racial separation under apartheid, and the fact that blacks were dispossessed of significant economic assets, including land above-all.
-Consequently, the issue of land expropriation is particularly sensitive and difficult to manage.
-It is relevant to cities as well as rural areas.
+The spatial aspects of exclusion are particularly important in South Africa because of the legacy of racial separation under apartheid, and the fact that blacks were dispossessed of significant economic assets, especially land.
+Consequently, the issues of land restitution, redistribution, reform and expropriation are particularly sensitive and difficult to manage.
+The challenges are arguably greater in cities than in rural areas because of the demand and pressure for land.

-The Rockefeller Inclusive Economies Framework explained
+2 The Rockefeller Inclusive Economies Framework explained